DEALTALK-Brazil share offerings fall back to earth in gloomy year

 “Unfortunately Brazil has not been a source of good news recently, and it won’t be for a while,” said Fabio Nazari, head of equity capital markets at Grupo BTG Pactual SA.
 “There are lingering doubts about the economy and potential for some earnings downside that are leaving investors skittish.”

 After a benign 2013 in which the listing of insurer BB Seguridade Participações SA was the world’s biggest IPO, companies are now braced for tight windows of opportunity to market their deals.
-A presidential election in October, reduced global liquidity and growing price scrutiny from potential buyers will add to pressure, said Fernando Iunes, global head of investment banking at Itaú BBA.
+A presidential election in October, reduced global liquidity and growing price scrutiny from potential buyers will add to pressure, said Fernando Iunes, a managing director for investment banking at Itaú BBA.

-“We are going from a period of abundant capital and risk-taking to, let’s say, the other extreme,” Iunes said in an interview.
+“We are going from a period of abundant capital and risk-taking to, let’s say, the other extreme,” Iunes said.
 “Investors will remain very selective and companies’ fundamentals will be critical to access a much tighter market.”

 Stung by a string of deals in recent years that failed to deliver the promised returns, investors have become especially cautious in Brazil, said Neil Denman, who helps manage $12 billion in assets for London-based Polar Capital.